 Talk to your school about options, deadlines, and the specific process for applying for additional, and/or applying existing, aid to the program of your choice.

 While federal student loans often come with lower interest rates, private student loans are also worth considering if the funding available to you is insufficient to cover costs.

 Tips for Minimizing the Cost of Studying Abroad

-Travel can be as expensive or inexpensive as your budget allows.
-Try these hacks for cutting down the cost of studying abroad.
+Travel can be expensive or inexpensive (up to a point and depending on your destination).
+Try these hacks for cutting costs abroad:

-Many overseas cities have well-designed public transportation systems.
-From Tokyo to Paris, London, Shanghai, Berlin, Singapore, and beyond, many parts of the world are ahead of the U.S. when it comes to efficient public transit.
-Research the public transportation system in your study-abroad city and save money by skipping expensive alternatives like taxis.
+- Use public transportation: Many overseas cities have well-designed and affordable public transportation systems.
+Research public transportation in your study-abroad city and save money by skipping expensive alternatives like taxis.

-Food is an important part of experiencing a new culture, but eating out can add up.
-If your school abroad doesn’t offer a meal plan, a good way to reduce the cost of attendance is to cook at home.
-Get to know your new roommates by making dinner with them a few nights a week and save money in the process.
+- Cook meals at home with your roommates: Food is an important part of experiencing a new culture, but eating out can add up.
+If your school abroad doesn’t offer a meal plan, a good way to reduce costs is to cook or eat simple meals in your flat.

 - Minimize weekend trips: In a new and exciting location, it can be tempting to see as many places as possible.
 But if you’re on a tight budget, limit extensive excursions.
 Instead, use the weekend to explore undiscovered parts of the city you’re already in—you’ll have a more immersive experience and control costs at the same time.